ANSI.SYS: Occurrence

 ANSI.SYS appeared in MS-DOS 2.0, the first version of the operating system supporting device drivers.
 It was supported by all following versions of MS-DOS.
 It is also present in many non-Microsoft DOS systems, e.g. IBM PC DOS and DR-DOS.

 ANSI.SYS was required to run some software that used its cursor and color control functions.
 It could also be used to enable elaborate color codes in the COMMAND.COM prompt.
 These uses were overshadowed by the use of ANSI.SYS in BBSes; ANSI escape sequences were used to enable BBSes to send text graphics more elaborate than ASCII art, and to control the cursor in ways that were used in a number of online games and similar features.
+Software that could run a dial-up modem often interpreted the sequences itself, and the driver was not needed.

-Most versions of Windows did not support ANSI escape codes in any useful way (it could be used by MSDOS emulation in some versions).
+Windows did not support this driver in any useful way (it could be used by MSDOS emulation in some versions).
 In Windows 10 support for similar escape sequences was built into the Win32 console (the text terminal window), but must be activated using the Windows API function SetConsoleMode by setting the ENABLE_VIRTUAL_TERMINAL_PROCESSING flag.